 Tobacco use remains the leading cause of preventable death and disease in the United States and in Illinois.
-To address this enormous toll, the American Lung Association in Illinois calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Illinois elected officials:

 - Increase the age of sale for all tobacco products to 21;

-- Restore statewide funding for tobacco prevention and cessation efforts; and
+- Maintain statewide funding for tobacco prevention and cessation efforts; and

-- Continue to work to support smokefree air policies/laws in all workplaces, medical facilities, college campuses, multi-unit housing, parks, playgrounds, festivals, fairs, and other outdoor facilities.
+- Continue to pass smokefree air policies/laws in all workplaces, medical facilities, college campuses, multi-unit housing, parks, playgrounds, festivals, fairs, and other outdoor facilities.

-Unfortunately, the 2018 legislative session promises to include future budget gridlock as well as election year shenanigans.
-The American Lung Association in Illinois will continue to work with our partners to ensure tobacco control programs are funded and continue to pass Tobacco 21 local ordinances while continuing to work towards a statewide law.
-The Lung Association will continue to defend the Smoke Free Illinois Act from any weakening attempts and continue to create a norm of smokefree workplaces, multi-unit housing and outdoor recreational areas.
+With new Governor J.B.
+Pritzker taking office, the American Lung Association in Illinois and partners hope to pass and get signed into law a Tobacco 21 bill during 2019.
+The Lung Association will also continue to work with our partners to ensure tobacco control programs are adequately funded, defend the Smoke Free Illinois Act from any weakening attempts and continue to create a norm of smokefree workplaces, multi-unit housing and outdoor recreational areas

 Sign up for the latest lung health news sent right to your inbox.